ryuudotgg/monorepo/CONTRIBUTING.md

-# Contributing to Create Ryuu App
+# Contributing to Ryuu's Monorepo

-Thanks for your interest in contributing to Create Ryuu App!
+Thanks for your interest in contributing to Ryuu's Monorepo!
 We're excited to have you join us.
 This document outlines the process and guidelines for contributing.

 ## Getting Started